OnroerendErfgoed/deelgemeenten/README.md

 it, but please do NOT consider this an official list of `deelgemeenten`.
 As far as we know such a list does not exist either.

+## Formats

-Two files are provided.
+Three files are provided.
 Both provide the same data, but in different formats.
 The first, `deelgemeenten.csv` provides the data in `csv`format.
-The second, `deelgemeente.json` provides it in `geojson` format.
+The second, `deelgemeenten.json` provides it in a simple `json` format.
+The third file, `deelgemeenten.geojson` provides it in `geojson` format.
 Although at the moment the geojson files contains no geographic information, it is possible that this will be added later on.